Broker TMS under $500/month — the real list in 2026.

 AscendTMS free tier is the only mainstream broker TMS with a real ongoing free option for 1–3 users.
 Pair it with Keelway's first-50-loads-free runway and a new brokerage can operate at $0/month until they outgrow either piece.
 The UI is functional rather than polished, but the load lifecycle, basic accounting, and 140+ integrations are all there.
 For brokerages doing under 50 loads/month, this is the cheapest credible starting point.

-Bucket 2 — Per-load / per-user ($50–$400/month)
+Bucket 2 — Per-load / per-user ($50–$799/month)

-Rose Rocket starts around $233/month on a per-load model — fits low-volume shops well until volume scales, at which point the per-load math pushes you past $500 quickly.
+Rose Rocket starts around $233/month on a per-load model — fits low-volume shops well until volume scales, at which point the AI volume pushes you past $500 quickly.
 TruckLogics at ~$249/month tiered is the carrier-broker hybrid option for asset-light fleets that broker on the side.
 AscendTMS paid tiers ($49/$99/$149 per user) cover 2–4 user teams cleanly under the $500 ceiling — a three-user mid-tier team lands at $297/month.

-Bucket 3 — Flat-rate unlimited ($400/month)
+Bucket 3 — Flat-rate unlimited (just over the ceiling)

 What you give up under $500